Iraqi Army Aviation Command: Academies and training centers

 The College of Aviation is one of the formations of the Army Aviation Command.
-The college habilitates, prepares and trains pilot officers in various specialized and military sciences and skills, including navigation, flight theories, air conditioning, English language, communications and various military lessons in order to prepare them to work in all squadrons and air bases and continue performing their tasks in combating terrorism and defending the country.
+The college habilitates, prepares and trains pilots in various specialized and military theory and skills, including navigation, flight theories, air conditioning, the English language, communications and various military lessons in order to prepare them to work in all squadrons and air bases and to continue performing their tasks in combating terrorism and defending Iraq.
 The college consists of five wings: Aviation, Teaching, Technical, Administration, supplies and Military Training.

 Bases and airports

 The Army Aviation Command uses military bases and airports scattered throughout Iraq.